najir/DSA/README.md

 Contains functions for queuing and dequeuing, along with peeking at the top of the queue.
 ### Dynamic Array
 Basic Array structure which will use c++ new/delete and pointers to create an array that can increase and decrease in size as needed.
+Current implementation is simple int array.
+A pointer array would include a special delete function for clearing individual pointers.
 ### Binary search tree
 Basic implementation of core functions and leaf node for a  binary search tree.
 Includes left/right access to leafs and currently incomplete insert/delete functions